-- All daily meds must go into your carry-on bag and in the original container.
+- All daily meds must go into your carry-on bag.
+Bring the original containers.

 - Ask your physician about a “care” package – cough meds, antibiotics, Imodium, Benadryl-type antihistamine – anti-itch med, anti-nausea etc.

 - First aid supplies – assorted bandages, antibiotic ointment, alcohol wipes, aspirin or whatever you take for pain relief, kid scissors

 - Seasick pills like Bonine (doesn’t make you drowsy) or Dramamine (makes you drowsy) or naturopathic remedies like candied ginger and ginger chewables.
-Check with your doctor first for the OK.
+Check with your doctor first.
 I’m not a physician.